Your financial safety and security is our top priority.

 - Mobile phones are susceptible to phishing and vishing, and smishing.
 Do not disclose any confidential information through SMS, emails, or web browsers on your mobile phone.

 - Never respond to urgent alerts requesting personal information.
-Gibsland Bank & Trust will only ask you to confirm information already on file.
+GBT will only ask you to confirm information already on file.

 - Delete emails, SMS messages, and other content when no longer needed, especially if they contain sensitive information that could be used to steal your identity.